freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 summary: Making a rooftop ebb and flow hydroponics system
 ---

 Like many others, I’ve been inspired to start a vegetable garden over the quarantine period with all this extra time and cooking at home.
 Our house in San Francisco unfortunately does not have much of a yard for planting, so our best option was to plant on our roof.
-The concept was a hydroponics system that would require minimal maintenance and trips onto the roof with the exception of when we are harvesting our crops.
+The concept was a hydroponics system that would require minimal maintenance or trips onto the roof with the exception of when we are harvesting our crops.

 ![_config.yml]({{ site.baseurl }}/images/hydrosystem_labelled.png)